Pathwise uniqueness for stochastic heat and damped equations with H\"older continuous drift: Introduction

 holds true for every $\|f\|_{L^2([0,T];H)}$.
 An estimate of the form of \eqref{funz_per_dis_max} is known as $L^2$-{\it maximal regularity}, and it is verified if and only if $\{e^{tA}\}_{t\geq0}$ is analytic (see \cite{desimon64,weis01}).
 The $L^2$-{\it maximal regularity} is essential both in this paper and in \cite{Dap-Fla2010}.

 The paper is organized as follows.
-In Section \ref{sec:notation} we fix the notations and we recall the main definitions which will be used in the paper.
+In Section \ref{sec:notation} we fix the notation and we recall the main definitions which will be used in the paper.
 In Section \ref{sec:ass_main_res} we state the assumptions and the main theorems.
-In Section \ref{sec:main_results} we develop our finite dimensional approximations and we prove the results of Section \ref{sec:ass_main_res}.
-In Section \ref{sec:appl} we exhibit two classes of SPDEs to which our results apply: a family of stochastic damped equations which describe elastic systems, such as stochastic damped wave equations and stochastic Euler-Bernoulli beam equations, and a family of stochastic heat equations.
+In Section \ref{sec:main_results} we develop our finite dimensional approximations and we prove the results stated in Section \ref{sec:ass_main_res}.
+In Section \ref{sec:appl} we exhibit two classes of SPDEs to which our results apply: a family of stochastic damped equations which describe elastic systems, such as the stochastic damped wave equation and the stochastic Euler-Bernoulli beam equation, and a family of stochastic heat equations.
 Appendix \ref{sec:Equazioni-Kolmogorov} is devoted to the study of Kolmogorov equations in Hilbert spaces and $L^2$-{\it maximal regularity}.